LoneSalmon/Active-Directory/README.md

 ___

-- Now we will create a new <strong><a href="https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-scopes">DHCP Scope</a></strong> and customize it's settings to match our domain needs.  <br>
+- Now we will create a new <strong><a href="https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-scopes">DHCP Scope</a></strong> and customize its settings to match our domain needs.  <br>
-- The first step is to go to "Tools"> Select "DHCP" and a window for the DHCP sevice will pop-up:  <br>
+- The first step is to go to "Tools"> Select "DHCP" and a window for the DHCP service will pop-up:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/a187b6b1-4e10-47f9-aa83-5d64691bdd64">
 </p>  <br>

-- We will configure a new DHCP scope by right clicking "IPv4"> select "New Scope...":  <br>
+- We will configure a new DHCP scope by right-clicking "IPv4"> select "New Scope...":  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/cbac15b7-3ecc-4191-8cea-2a2971a20c4d">